 Homesickness can strike at any time, and short of hopping on the first plane home, it can feel like there is very little you can do about it.
 Craving the comfort and familiarity of your loved ones is natural when everything is new.
-Add in a few missed birthdays and events like Thanksgiving and the homesickness can feel even more acute.
+Add in a few missed birthdays and holidays like Thanksgiving, and the homesickness can feel even more acute.

 My worst experience: Facing the prospect of Christmas without my family.
-I did hop on a plane to surprise a family member who’d been sick and don’t regret it, but I was lucky enough to have airmiles, so I didn’t eat into my travel budget and booked a return flight which guaranteed that I would complete my trip.
+I did hop on a plane to surprise a family member who’d been sick and don’t regret it, but I was lucky enough to have airmiles that it didn’t eat into my travel budget and booked a return flight which guaranteed that I would complete my trip.

 7. Playing the ATM lottery

 We take for granted the fact that if we have funds in our bank account, we can get access to them, but the truth is quite different when you’re regularly moving towns and countries.
 Coupled with unreliable ATMs, the prospect of getting your hands on the local currency can feel like a daily gamble.

 My worst experience: Being stuck in Chile after losing two ATM cards (both to my own stupidity) and having my final card sucked into a faulty ATM.
 I had $6 in cash, which was less than a bus ticket out of town.
 After a wave of panic, tears, and a desperate call home, I miraculously got the card back when the machine was emptied.

 Solution: Tell your bank where you’re going so they don’t shut off your funds, keep a spare card for emergencies, stored separately from the others, and always have a back-up fund in dollars available, which can usually be exchanged to get you out of a hole.
 Worst case scenario– have a friend or family Western Union you some cash.